All Episodes

 Which is it?

-The argument over whether in January 2001 the Clinton administration left the incoming Bush gang, a blueprint, to destroy bin Laden and Al Qaeda, has been going on for years now.
+The argument over whether in January 2001 the Clinton administration left the incoming Bush gang a blueprint to destroy bin Laden and al-Qaeda has been going on for years now.

-It came to a boil in the late summer of 2002 on the eve of the first anniversary of the 9-11 attacks.
+Long before the Clinton-Fox interview, it came to a boil in the late summer of 2002 on the eve of the first anniversary of the 9-11 attacks.

-When Time magazine published a 10,400-word story, they had a plan, blaming the Bush administration for not following the Clinton newly developed administration strategy.
+When Time magazine published a 10,400-word story, they had a plan blaming the Bush administration for not following the Clinton newly developed administration strategy.

-Well, uh the Clinton Plan Time Reporter was drawn up after the October 2000 attacks on the coal.
+Well, the Clinton Plan Time Reporter was drawn up after the October 2000 attacks on the coal.

-Clark reportedly wanted to break up Al-Qaeda cells, cut off their funding, destroy their sanctuaries, give major support to the anti-taliban Northern Alliance in Afghanistan.
+Clark reportedly wanted to break up al-Qaeda cells, cut off their funding, destroy their sanctuaries, give major support to the anti-Taliban Northern Alliance in Afghanistan.

 In addition, Times said the U.S. military would start planning for airstrikes on the camps and for the introduction of special ops forces in Afghanistan.

-It was, in the words of a senior Bush administration official quoted by Time, everything we've done since 9 11.
+It was, in the words of a senior Bush administration official quoted by Time, everything we've done since 9-11.

-Time quoted an unnamed former Clinton aid, saying that wasn't going to happen.
+We'd be handing the Bush administration a war when they took office, Time quoted an unnamed former Clinton aide saying that wasn't going to happen.

-But the new administration didn't follow that good advice.
+Instead, Berger urged Rice to take action, but the new administration didn't follow that good advice.

-The Clinton proposals time reported became a victim of the transition process, turf wars, and time spent on the pet policies of top new officials.
+The Clinton proposals, Time reported, became a victim of the transition process, turf wars, and time spent on the pet policies of top new officials.

-Time account was very explosive, or at least it seemed to be explosive until we heard more of the story.
+Time account was very explosive, or at least it seemed to be explosive, until we heard more of the story.

 After that article appeared, National Review talked to Georgia Republican Saxby Chambliss, who was then a member of the House chairing the subcommittee.